Efficient Joint Resource Allocation for Wireless Powered ISAC with Target Localization: Numerical Results

-To further demonstrate the effectiveness of the proposed joint time-power allocation scheme, we consider the following two benchmark schemes for performance comparison: \begin{itemize} \item \textit{Equal ISAC Time}: The total ISAC transmission duration is equally divided among all users, i.e., $t_m = t$, $\forall m \in \mathcal{M}$.
-The energy harvesting duration $t_0$, the common ISAC transmission time $t$, and the transmit power $\mathbf{p}$ are jointly optimized using the iterative algorithm.
+To further demonstrate the effectiveness of the proposed joint resource allocation scheme, we provide the following two benchmark schemes for performance comparison: \begin{itemize} \item \textbf{Equal ISAC Time}: The total ISAC transmission duration is equally divided among all users, i.e., $t_m = t$, $\forall m \in \mathcal{M}$, while the variables $(t_0, t, \mathbf{p})$ are jointly optimized using a simplified variant of Algorithm~1.

-\item \textit{Maximum Transmit Power}: All users transmit with the maximum allowable power, i.e., $p_m = P_{\max}$,~$\forall m \in \mathcal{M}$, while the energy harvesting duration $t_0$ and the ISAC transmission durations $\mathbf{t}$ are jointly optimized using a similar iterative algorithm. \end{itemize}
+\item \textbf{Maximum Transmit Power}: All users transmit with the maximum allowable power, i.e., $p_m = P_{\max}$,~$\forall m \in \mathcal{M}$, while the variables $(t_0,\mathbf{t})$ are jointly optimized using a simplified variant of Algorithm~1.